forrestdavis/NLPScholar/README.md

 #### `pairLabel`

-For text classification, you can specify two sentences for tasks like natural language inference and paraphrase detection.
+For text and token classification, you can specify two sentences for tasks like natural language inference, paraphrase detection, and extractive question-answering.
 You can specify the column with the second sentence using `pairLabel`.
 The default is `"pair"`.
 The example below shows how to specify the correct columns for glue's mnli task.

 ```yaml
 textLabel: premise